zalando/logbook/README.md

 #### Security

-Secure application usually a slightly different setup due to the reason that you should generally avoid logging unauthorized requests, especially the body, as it allows attackers to flood your logfile, and therefore your precious disk space, pretty quickly.
+Secure applications usually have a slightly different setup due to the reason that you should generally avoid logging unauthorized requests, especially the body, as it allows attackers to flood your logfile, and therefore your precious disk space, pretty quickly.
 Assuming that your application handles authorization inside another filter you have two possible scenarios: